vectara/vectara-ingest/crawlers/CRAWLERS.md

 ### Notion crawler

-The Notion crawler has no specific parameters, except the `NOTION_API_KEY` that needs to be specified in the `secrets.toml` file.
+To setup Notion you will have to setup a [Notion integration](https://www.notion.so/help/create-integrations-with-the-notion-api), and [share the pages](https://www.notion.so/help/add-and-manage-connections-with-the-api) you want indexed with this connection.

+The Notion crawler has no specific parameters, except the `NOTION_API_KEY` (which is associated with your custom integration) that needs to be specified in the `secrets.toml` file.
 The crawler will index any content on your notion instance.

 ### Hubspot crawler